michaelkeeling/future-of-software-design-workshop-2018/agenda.md

 What kind of a vision will drive software systems of the future that the individual sees What are the needed innovations that we should be rallying behind

-This time slot assumes about 10 presentations.
-This can be done pre-prepared or we can do it open space style as well.

 ### 10:30-11:00 Break

 ### 11:00-12:30 Discussion themes, expected outcomes